Audience: You are expected to have successfully

 Only values can be closed in closures, e.g. those

-obtained as lambda
+obtained as lambda functions.
+In

 particular